 The hip joint is a ball-and-socket joint formed between the hip bone (pelvis) and the thigh bone (femur).
 After the shoulder, the hip displays the greatest range of motion of any joint in the body.
 Alongside this, it is hugely weight-bearing and so is pulled on by many strong opposing muscles during walking, running, jumping etc.

 Similar to groin pain, when we examine people with hip pain, the area that is painful or tender isn’t necessarily the area that is causing the problem.
 There may be pain referring from other structures; areas creating compensations which overload other tissues and nerves, making the hip area the victim, or symptom.
 Also, there is often more than one pathology at play – the groin/hip/lower back area is incredibly complex anatomically and biomechanically, with nothing working in isolation.
 If you are a victim of it and feel that prescription medication are not enough to ease the pain, then check out his source, which explains why nerve supplements are better than prescription medication.

 There is also a huge amount of confusion about hip/groin/lower back pathologies.

 Gluteal Tendinopathy usually causes pain towards the outside of the hip.
 Also attributed to this condition are muscular stiffness, and/or loss of strength in the hip musculature.
+The outer section of the muscle can be treated quite effectively by the muscle relaxant product from Gelliflex.com, its the inner section, which IS always tricks and requires a much more clinical look.
 Click on link for more information.

 Iliopsoas Bursitis (or Iliopsoas tendon inflammation) is – despite the iliopsoas being a deep hip muscle complex – often felt as deep groin pain.
 A bursa is a small sack of fluid which reduces friction between tendon and bone.
 Symptoms can include a snapping/clicking/catching sensation may be felt in the hip.
 Pain and stiffness ( which can be front of the hip, groin, gluteal or even knee) may be worse in the morning, and sometimes eases as the body gets warmed up, but then worsens as activity increases.